SystolicAttention: Fusing FlashAttention within a Single Systolic Array: Kernel Programming Model

 \subsection{Python API for \MSAGA{} Instructions}

 Each \MSAGA{} instruction is exposed through a corresponding Python API.
 These APIs are designed to be type-safe, ensuring correct usage of tensor types.
-The complete set of supported APIs is shown in Listing~\ref{lst:msaga_api}.

-Internally, these functions construct hardware instructions using the metadata of the input tensors—such as shape, stride, and data type.
+The complete set of supported APIs is shown in \autoref{lst:msaga_api}.
+Internally, these functions construct hardware instructions using the metadata of the input tensors, such as shape, stride, and data type.
 This abstraction allows users to write high-level kernels without managing low-level hardware details.